Lighting: Light pollution

 Light pollution is a growing problem in reaction to excess light being given off by numerous signs, houses, and buildings.
 Polluting light is often wasted light involving unnecessary energy costs and carbon dioxide emissions.
 Light pollution is described as artificial light that is excessive or intrudes where it is not wanted.
 Well-designed lighting sends light only where it is needed without scattering it elsewhere.
 Poorly designed lighting can also compromise safety.
 For example, glare creates safety issues around buildings by causing very sharp shadows, temporarily blinding passersby making them vulnerable to would-be assailants.
 The negative ecological effects of artificial light have been increasingly well documented.
 The World Health Organization in 2007 issued a report that noted the effects of bright light on flora and fauna, sea turtle hatchlings, frogs during mating season and the migratory patterns of birds.
 The American Medical Association in 2012 issued a warning that extended exposure to light at night increases the risk of some cancers.
 Two studies in Israel from 2008 have yielded some additional findings about a possible correlation between artificial light at night and certain cancers.

+Effects on animals

+Artificial light at night refers to any light source other than a natural light source.
+Sources of artificial light include LEDS and fluorescents.
+This particular light source has effect on the reproduction, immune function, metabolism, thermoregulation and body temperature of organisms that need light for their daily activity.

+Firstly, most organisms metabolism largely depends on light.
+In some instances the presence of intense light starts up or increases enzyme activity inside the body of an animal.
+For diurnal organisms, high rate of metabolism takes place during the day and reduces or comes to a stop during the night thus, artificial light at night has a negative impact of the metabolism of diurnal organisms.
+Moreover, the body temperature of diurnal animals fall during the night but the presence of artificial light at night, then causes an increase in body temperature which affects the melatonin levels of the animal.

+Furthermore, for organisms such as birds, their sex organs are activated in relation to light intensity in certain periods during the summer at day time to aid reproduction.
+These sex organs are deactivated during the night but the presence of artificial light during the night sometimes disrupts their reproduction process.